Preventive Culture Intervention

 Early Signals

-Employees learn to recognize the first physical signals of load accumulation — tension, shoulder elevation, reduced awareness — before they become complaints.
+Employees learn to recognize the first physical signals of load accumulation: tension, shoulder elevation, reduced awareness.
+They learn to act before these become complaints.
 The on-site kick-off workshop launches the program.

 02 Week 3–4 · Module 2